Home Topics AutoML What is AutoML?

 AutoML has become a trending topic in industry and academic artificial intelligence (AI) research in recent years.
 AutoML shows great promise in providing solutions for AI in regulated industries in providing explainable and reproducible results.
 AutoML allows for greater access to AI development for those without the theoretical background currently needed for role in data science

-Every step in the current prototypical data science pipeline, such as data preprocessing, feature engineering, and hyperparameter optimization, has to be done manually by machine learning experts.
+Every step in the current prototypical data science pipeline, such as data preprocessing, feature engineering and hyperparameter optimization, must be done manually by machine learning experts.
 By comparison, adopting AutoML allows a simpler development process by which a few lines of code can generate the code necessary to begin developing a machine learning model.

 Generative AI and ML for the enterprise